oclipa/csharp-cheat-sheet/README.md

 It is used to extend or alter the functionality at runtime.
 It does this by wrapping them in an object of the decorator class without modifying the original object.
 So it can be called a wrapper pattern.

-There are four main components to the Decorator Pattern:
+There are four components to the Decorator Pattern:

 1. Component: defines the existing API for the object that needs to be extended.
 1. ConcreteComponent: implements or extends Component and defines the object to be extended.